 -AoutputArgsToFile: This saves the final command-line parameters as passed to the compiler in a file.
-This file can be used as a script (if the file is marked as executable on Unix, or if it includes a .bat extension on Windows) to re-execute the same compilation command.
-Note that this argument cannot be included in a file containing command-line arguments passed to the compiler using the @argfile syntax.
-Example usage: -AoutputArgsToFile=\$HOME/scriptfile
+The file can be used as a script to re-execute the same compilation command.
+(The script file must be marked as executable on Unix, or must have a .bat extension on Windows.)
+Example usage: -AoutputArgsToFile=\$HOME/scriptfile The -AoutputArgsToFile command-line argument is processed by CheckerMain, not by the annotation processor.
+That means that it can be supplied only when you use the Checker Framework compiler (the "Checker Framework javac wrapper"), and it cannot be written in a file containing command-line arguments passed to the compiler using the @argfile syntax.